agstudy/pinnacleapi/README.md

 # Documentation

-In addiotional to the API documenation all the function in the package are documenated.
-You can see tests for example
+In addiotional to the API documenation all the function in the package are documented.

+You can see inst/tests for examples of use.

 # Tests